Dinoosauro/ffmpeg-web/README.md

 Do you have a ffmpeg command that you need to execute?
 Write that in the "Custom command" section, and ffmpeg-web will execute that.
 ### Merge media
 If you have two or more videos/audios and you want to merge them, use this section.
 This will avoid re-encoding, so your media will be immediately ready.
+### Edit metadata
+If you need to quickly edit some metadata, there's a section dedicated to it.
+Choose from lots of default metadata keys, or create your own.
+Add the value and then click to "Add value".
+Select the files and, without any re-encoding, the metadata will be edited.
 ### Convert images
 Just like videos and audios, ffmpeg-web can also convert images to lots of formats.
 You can also add some filters, the same as video's ones.
 ## File selection